laminas/laminas-session/docs/book/v3/validators/remoteaddr.md

 ## Supported Options

 The following options are supported for `Laminas\Session\Validator\RemoteAddr`.
-The options can be configured under the `config.session_manager.remoteAddressOptions` key.
+The options can be configured under the `config.session_manager.validators.options.remote_addr` key.

 | Option            | Description                                              | Optional/Mandatory |
 |-------------------|----------------------------------------------------------|--------------------|